ayshu-ash/Weather-Analytics-Dashboard/README.md

 # Weather-Analytics-Dashboard

 # Project Overview
-The Weather Analytics Dashboard is an interactive Power BI solution that integrates real-time and forecast weather data from WeatherAPI.com to deliver structured environmental insights across multiple global cities.
-The dashboard consolidates fragmented weather and air quality data into a unified analytical interface, enabling real-time monitoring, trend analysis, and cross-city comparison for informed decision-making.
-This project demonstrates API integration, dimensional data modeling, DAX-based KPI development, and analytical storytelling.
+This project is an End-to-End Power BI solution that transforms live data from WeatherAPI.com into an executive-level monitoring tool.
+It provides a real-time, consolidated view of global weather conditions, 72-hour forecasts, and critical air quality metrics for cities like Dubai, London, Mumbai, New York and Toronto.

 ## 📊 Dashboard Preview
 ![Weather Dashboard](Screenshots/Dashboard.png)